yaswanth169/connect-ai/README.md

 ## Author

-Built with ❤️ for modern AI-powered applications
+Built for Barclays enterprise environment with AWS Bedrock integration